The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: The negative jet feedback

 To explore the negative jet feedback, we conduct several simulations with different values of $\zeta$, up to the maximum value we could simulate; for higher values of $\zeta$ for a given $M_2$, the code does not converge.
 The numerical limit is the power of the energy we inject.
 Therefore, by equation (\ref{eq:E2jFull}), for lower secondary masses $M_2$, the maximum possible $\zeta$ value is larger.
-The set of simulations gives us the decrease (in the relevant simulations) in the envelope density, $\chi$, as function of $\zeta$, radius, and time, $\chi(\zeta, r, t)$.
+The set of simulations gives us the decrease (in the relevant simulations) in the envelope density, $\chi$, as a function of $\zeta$, radius, and time, $\chi(\zeta, r, t)$.
 For each simulation with a prescribed value of $\zeta$, we record $\chi(\zeta, r, t)$ at the end of the simulation when the companion reached an orbital separation of $a=0.2R_0$, where $R_0$ is the radius of the AGB or RGB envelope at $t=0$, and at three radii.
 We present these for CEE of an AGB and an RGB stellar models with an $M_2=0.2 M_\odot$ companion in the left panels of Figure \ref{Fig:linear fit}.
 The insets give the three radii (different for the AGB and RGB simulations).
-For each radius we make a linear fit of $\chi(\zeta)$.
-For the outer radii, we did not include points where $\chi>1$, as by the end of the simulation, the companion is deep inside the envelope and the outer radius is not relevant for the accretion process.
+For each radius, we make a linear fit of $\chi(\zeta)$. { We did not include points where $\chi>1$ in the fitting (relevant to the outer radius in each stellar model), } as by the end of the simulation, the companion is deep inside the envelope and the outer radius is not relevant for the accretion process.